teamlint/baron/gendoc/README.md

 # `gendocs`

-A `truss` plugin which can generate documentation from an annotated Protobuf definition file.
+A `baron` plugin which can generate documentation from an annotated Protobuf definition file.
 Handles http-options.

 ## Limitations and Bugs